 Jakob would always put his strong arms around her and whisper,

 “The breath of God surrounds us.”

-The strong but gentle way he would whisper these words into her ear always made her feel so safe and secure.
-She wished he was here now to put his arms around her and tell her that everything was going to be ok.
+In his strong but gentle way he would whisper these words into her ear and it always made her feel so safe and secure.
+She wished he was here with her now to put his arms around her and tell her that everything was going to be alright.
+Life had taken a cruel turn and she wanted to scream out loud!
 She hated the anger she felt burning deep within her soul.
-Lately she always found herself looking back.
+Lately she always found herself looking back to the past.
 She hated that too.
-She had always been so passionate for the future but that all changed once the Germans arrived.
+She had always been so passionate for the future; but that all changed once the Germans arrived.
 She was constantly worried about Jakob and his being on the road after dark.
-He wouldn’t be home until late because it was a far walk to the cabin from the university where he taught.
+He wouldn’t be home until late because it was a far walk to their cabin from the university where he was an instructor.

 Today, it seemed even more dark, damp and desolate.
 With each degree drop in the temperature, the cabin grew increasingly bitter and harsh.
 It was becoming intolerable just like the city of Prague.
 She looked down at her once soft and pliable hands and cried.

 Dry and cracked like the winter outside; she knew she was getting old and worn out.
 Worry began to cloud her already muddled mind.
 The thought of touching her son with these rough weather worn hands was even more depressing.

 The Nazi soldiers who had invaded her country were destroying the beautiful city she had grown up in.
 She and Jakob’s beautiful life had been ruined forcing them out of Prague.
 Christians and Jews everywhere were being persecuted and it didn’t take much to get arrested.
 She shivered when she looked down at the package on the table.
 Quietly she walked over and put another log on the fire and placed the water kettle on a hook to make a hot cup of tea.
 She would have to sit down to open the brown paper wrapped box that her neighbor Katerina had dropped it off a few minutes after Jakob left for work.